-Our EV components are used throughout the electric powertrain, and our connected EV system solutions - which include the GreenBox real-time development platform and the Goldbox vehicle network reference design - put carmakers on the fast track to building greener innovations.
-Our EV solutions help improve energy management, extend range, add efficiency, and, by enabling seamless connectivity and safety-critical software updates delivered directly to the vehicle, help keep both the car and the driver safe.
+NXP provides EV solutions that are used throughout the electric powertrain, and our connected EV system solutions put carmakers on the fast track to building greener innovations.
+Our EV solutions are designed to help improve energy management, range and efficiency, and to enhance safety through software updates that are seamlessly connected to the cloud and delivered directly to the vehicle.